baitando/blog/_posts/2017-08-26-connect-to-raspberry-pi-using-a-ttl-to-usb-converter.md

 The USB part shows some labels for each pin.
 After reading some other posts ([this][wiring] one was helpful) I found out which pin of the Raspberry Pi fits to which one on the USB side.
 The image above shows the result.
 It worked although I'm not sure if I chose the right colors.
 But that's not that important if the right pins are connected to each other.

 The table below is based on the image.
 For a better understanding of the pin numbering on the Raspberry Pi side you can have a look at [this][raspi-pins-1] description or the GPIO pin picture in [this][raspi-pins-2] tutorial.
-One important thing is to connect TXD (transmit data) with RXD  (receive data) and RXD with TXD, because those are the pins for sending (TXD) and receiving data (RXD).
+One important thing is to connect TXD with RXD and RXD with TXD, because those are the pins for sending (TXD) and receiving data (RXD).
 A sending pin needs to be connected to a receiving pin.

 | Color  | Raspberry Pi | USB |
 | -------|--------------|-----|